-Market Value Per Unit Value of crop

-Crop harvested Date harvested Number of acres Total Yield Yield Per Acre Total Member's Share
+Market Value of crop Crop harvested Date harvested Number of acres Total Yield Yield Per Acre Value Per Unit Total Memk Sha

-(D) To otal
+(D) To .
+4 .
+1

 \If the crop has not been harvested, estimate the yield.
 If this is a small grain crop, include the value of straw harvested in the yield record (e.g., crop harvested: oat grain, oat straw).
 If a small grain was seeded to a legume, this fact should be recorded.
 The value of a good stand is equal to one-half the production cost of the small grain (or one-half of A + B + C).